ssvaidyanathan/generator-apigee-proxy/README.md

 The generator does the following:
 - Generate proxy from the spec (using openapi2apigee)
 - Apply global policies (optional)
+	- FC-Security policy is set to false
 - update Basepath, Description, Virtual host, Target server
 - Copy templates for configurations
-- Generate tests from the spec (using oatts)
+- Generate tests from the spec (using oatts).
+Please note that these auto-generated tests will need to be modified to pass.

 ### Configurations